nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ## Remarks on Technologies Used

-The Node.js Website is a somewhat complex Application.
-And hecen sometimes non-trivial solutions were adopted to solve certain technical challenges.
+The Node.js Website is a somewhat complex application and at times non-trivial solutions have been implemented to solve certain technical challenges.
-Past Issues, Conversations on Slack and GitHub Discussions are the go-to-go for most historical purposes, but we've found important to highlight some of these decisions here.
+Historical decision making can be largely found on past issues, conversations on Slack and GitHub discussions.
+However, we also wish to highlight some of the notable development decisions that we have made here.

 ### Why Next.js?

 We've found that Next.js is simply versatile, hackable, stable, community-maintained and has a great ecosystem.
 The reasoning goes deeper, but as a long-term Framework it is the most suitable choice.

-#### Why we have Static Exports?
+#### Why do we continue to support static builds?

 It was decided together with the TSC (Technical Steering Committee) that the Node.js Website should always support fully static builds that do not depend on any 3rd party services.
 This is to ensure that the Website is always available and that we do not depend on any 3rd party services to serve our content.